Mystery whistleblower could reap big award in HP accounting case

-MANILA, June 3 Philippines President Rodrigo Duterte said on Saturday that Islamic State militants were not behind the deadly attack at a casino in the capital Manila on Friday.

-NEW YORK Nov 21 While the Hewlett-Packard Co accounting scandal has produced several losers, it also produced one potentially very big winner: the whistleblower.
+NEW YORK While the Hewlett-Packard Co (HPQ.N) accounting scandal has produced several losers, it also produced one potentially very big winner: the whistleblower.

 HP said on Tuesday that a whistleblower had alleged improper accounting at Autonomy, the British software company it bought last year, and said it is taking an $8.8 billion charge.